 Medications for inflammatory pain and for anti-inflammatory properties are classed as non-steroidal anti-inflammatory drugs (NSAIDs).
 Clearly, they are effective in the short term, but non-prescription NSAIDs such as aspirin, ibuprofen and naproxen are dangerous to use in the long term.
 They are known to increase your risk of developing a stomach ulcer, which can bleed and become life-threatening.
 Beyond this, NSAIDs can also exacerbate symptoms of asthma, cause kidney damage, or even lead to a stroke or heart attack.
 None of these side-effects are associated with natural remedies for inflammatory conditions.

-Prourol and Cysta-Q are tremendous natural remedies for tackling inflammatory conditions
+Prourol is a tremendous natural remedy for tackling inflammatory conditions

-Here at Farr Labs we specialise in only the highest quality natural remedies for a number of inflammatory conditions and cannot recommend Prourol and Cysta-Q strongly enough.
+Here at Farr Labs we specialise in only the highest quality natural remedies for a number of inflammatory conditions and cannot recommend Prourol strongly enough.

 If you would like any additional information about our natural supplements for inflammatory conditions, or any of our other high-quality natural supplements, please don’t hesitate to get in contact with us.